ULHPC/ulhpc-docs/docs/data/project_acl.md

 !!! note "Global Project quotas and backup policies"
     See [quotas](../filesystems/quotas.md) for detailed information about inode, space quotas, and file system purge policies.
-    Your projects backup directories are daily backuped, according to the policy detailed in the [ULHPC backup policies](../data/backups.md).
+    Your projects backup directories are backuped weekly, according to the policy detailed in the [ULHPC backup policies](../data/backups.md).

 <!--start-warning-clusterusers-->